QuantEcon/lecture-source-jl/rst_files/getting_started_julia/introduction_to_types.rst

     @show typeof(1.0 + 1im)
     @show typeof(ones(2, 2));

-We will learn more details about :doc:`generic programming <generic_programming>` later, but the key is to interpret the curly brackets as swappable parameters for a given type
+We will learn more details about :doc:`generic programming <../more_julia/generic_programming>` later, but the key is to interpret the curly brackets as swappable parameters for a given type

 For example, ``Array{Float64, 2}`` can be read as